In

 Frank and Barbara were married on June 21, 2003, and separated on June 2, 2006.
 The parties had no children together, although each has adult children from prior marriages.

 When the parties were married, Frank had considerable assets while Barbara had few.
-The parties jointly retained attorney Joseph Look to prepare estate planning documents that would eliminate the need for probate and minimize taxes in the event of either spouse's death.
-On March 10, 2005, the parties executed a document entitled "Spousal Property Transmutation Agreement" (the Transmutation Agreement) and another entitled "Holtemann Community Property Trust" (the Trust).
-An introductory provision in the Transmutation Agreement states that "[t]he parties are entering into this *1170 agreement in order to specify the character of their property interests pursuant to the applicable provisions of the California Family Code.
-This agreement is not made in contemplation of a separation or marital dissolution and is made solely for the purpose of interpreting how property shall be disposed of on the deaths of the parties."
-The parties also acknowledged that Look had explained the "legal consequences" of the agreement, and that they had decided not to retain separate counsel after being advised of the advantages of doing so.
+The parties jointly retained attorney Joseph Look to prepare estate planning documents that would eliminate the need for probate and minimize taxes in the event of either spouse’s death.
+On March 10, 2005, the parties executed a document entitled “Spousal Property Transmutation Agreement” (the Transmutation Agreement) and another entitled “Holtemann Community Property Trust” (the Trust).
+An introductory provision in the Transmutation Agreement states that “[t]he parties are entering into this

 The Transmutation Agreement

-Article 2.1 of the Transmutation Agreement states as follows: "Transmutation of Husband's Separate Property to Community Property.
+Article 2.1 of the Transmutation Agreement states as follows: “Transmutation of Husband’s Separate Property to Community Property.
 Husband agrees that the character of the property described in Exhibit A (including any future rents, issues, profits, and proceeds of that property) is hereby transmuted from his separate property to the community property of both parties.
-Exhibit A is attached to and made part of this agreement."
-Exhibit A, which is identified as both "Husband's Separate Property Being Transmuted to Community Property" and a "List of Community Property," lists a total of eight items of property, including the spouses' residence in Nipomo as well as stock portfolios and land, building and gas well partnership interests identifying the "Frank G. Holtemann 1996 Trust" as the owner.
-Article 2.3 further provides that "[c]oncurrently herewith, Husband and Wife have entered into a Declaration of Trust for the Holtemann Community Property Trust; it being the intention of the parties that the property transmuted by Husband hereunder shall be transferred and assigned into such Trust.
-Wife acknowledges that the transmutation of Husband's separate property into community property herewith was undertaken upon the express condition that the disposition of the trust estate of said Trust, upon the death of Husband and of Wife, as provided for in said Declaration of Trust, dated March 10, 2005, shall remain in effect, and not be amended, modified or changed by Wife, so that upon the death of the parties, the property subject to this Agreement will pass as provided in said Declaration of Trust.
+Exhibit A is attached to and made part of this agreement.”
+Exhibit A, which is identified as both “Husband’s Separate Property Being Transmuted to Community Property” and a “List of Community Property,” lists a total of eight items of property, including the spouses’ residence in Nipomo as well as stock portfolios and land, building, and gas well partnership interests identifying the “Frank G. Holtemann 1996 Trust” as the owner.
+Article 2.3 further provides that “[concurrently herewith, Husband and Wife have entered into a Declaration of Trust for the Holtemann Community Property Trust; it being the intention of the parties that the property transmuted by Husband hereunder shall be transferred and assigned into such Trust.
+Wife acknowledges that the transmutation of Husband’s separate property into community property herewith was undertaken upon the express condition that the disposition of the trust estate of said Trust, upon the death of Husband and of Wife, as provided for in said Declaration of Trust, dated March 10, 2005, shall remain in effect, and not be amended, modified or changed by Wife, so that upon the death of the parties, the property subject to this Agreement will pass as provided in said Declaration of Trust.
 The parties further acknowledge that, but for such agreed disposition of the subject property, settlor Frank Holtemann would not have effected the within transmutation of his separate property into community property.
-Wife agrees not to amend, modify or change the dispositive provisions of any of the trusts established pursuant to said Declaration of Trust without Husband's prior written consent and agreement."
+Wife agrees not to amend, modify or change the dispositive provisions of any of the trusts established pursuant to said Declaration of Trust without Husband’s prior written consent and agreement.”

 The Trust

-The Trust further states that "[d]uring the joint lifetimes of the settlors, any trust created by this instrument may be revoked or terminated, in whole or in part, by either settlor as to any separate or quasi-community property of that settlor and any community property of the settlors."
-The Trust also states that "[u]nless otherwise provided in the revocation or this trust instrument, any community property so returned shall continue to be the community property of the settlors."
+The Trust further states that “[d]uring the joint lifetimes of the settlors, any trust created by this instrument may be revoked or terminated, in whole or in part, by either settlor as to any separate or quasi-community property of that settlor and any community property of the settlors.”
+The Trust also states that “[ujnless otherwise provided in the revocation or this trust instrument, any community property so returned shall continue to be the community property of the settlors.”
 (Italics added.)

 The Proceedings